 We require five or more courses in a variety of the following areas: Fine Arts (music, art, theatre, dance), Philosophy, Literature, Political Science, Economics, Language, Humanities, Ethics or History.
 You can include up to 8 credits from any department.

-We do not accept coursework in Education, Business, Religion or Natural Sciences or from programs that are vocational in nature in this category.
+We do not accept coursework in Education, Business, Religion, Health or Natural Sciences or from programs that are vocational in nature in this category.

 What specifics are you looking for in the prerequisite courses?

 We require courses in Human Development, Cultural Anthropology, Sociology, and Abnormal Psychology.
-These social-behavioral sciences courses, taken together, must yield a grade-point average of 3.0 or better.
+These social-behavioral science courses, taken together, must yield a grade-point average of 3.0 or better.

-- For Human Development we will accept courses in child, human, lifespan or adult development.
+- For Human Development, we prefer one course that covers lifespan development but we will accept courses in child, human, lifespan or adult development.
 Look for those course titles when you register.